Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_channels.md

 ### Preamble
 ---

+Using the Rainbow SDK for Node.JS, you can send notifications to a large numbers of users (e.i. several thousands of users) using a **channel**.

+Channel can be used when you want to notify a large group of users without having to send a chat message individually to each.

-Using the Rainbow SDK for Node.JS, you can create and administrate channels which is the possibility to someone to share information to a large numbers of users by managing the recipients (called private channels) or by letting the users subscribing to the channel they want (called public channels) if they find an interest to receive these information.
+You can create and administrate 2 differents types of channels:  Either by managing the recipients (called **private** channels) or by letting the users subscribing to the channel they want (called **public** channels) if they find an interest to receive these information.

-In Rainbow, two different kinds of channels exists : **private** or **public**

 | Channel type | Description |